Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

 <a name="managing_action"></a>
 ## Managing Actions

 The component-based application can register actions and receive action events.
-You can send an action event to another application using app-control.
+You can send an action event to another application using `app-control`.

-1. Declare app-control in the manifest file:
+1. Declare `app-control` in the manifest file:
     ```
     <component-based-application appid="org.tizen.base-component" exec="@BINDIR@/base-component" nodisplay="false" multiple="false" type="capp">
         <label>Base-component application</label>